 The user can view the environment in StartPoint; the data which the user can view, and the operations he can perform are based on the roles given to him.
-See "About role management in Alerts" on page 169.
+See About role management in Alerts.

 Table 4-3 Permissions needed to perform an operation